 The historic Star Drug Store was built in 1886 and later in 1917, the Star Drug Store was fully operational, and a horseshoe shaped, tile soda fountain counter was added to the pharmacy.
 And since, it’s been subject to fire and hurricanes that wouldn’t dampen the spirit of Galvestonians.

-Being rebuilt several times, the establishment continues now as a full bar complete with bar stools and great conversations heard around the bar.
-But you won’t find any spirits served here.
+Being rebuilt several times, Star Drug continues now as a full diner bar complete with bar stools and great conversations heard around the bar.
+But you won’t find any wine, beer or any spirits served there.
 But their burger are to die for!

 And while we were waiting for our plates to arrive, I even took a stroll to see all the antiques and wares that were for sale on the first and second level.
 Oh, and even though they bring you napkins, let’s just say you won’t need them!
 You’ll not want to miss a morsel!

-Between touring Galveston, we’d head to our favorite eatery near downtown Galveston, not far from Moody Garden, the Cajun Greek.
+Between touring the city and island, we’d head to our favorite eatery near downtown Galveston, not far from Moody Garden, the Cajun Greek.
 If you love those little red mud bug Craw Dads, Scallops and Shrimp PoBoys, this is the place for you.
 They had ample servings and the staff was exceptional!
 I swear, we should have gotten frequent flier points there!